-The American Chemical Society is pleased to announce that the 24th Annual Green Chemistry & Engineering Conference will be held in in Seattle, Washington from June 16-18, 2020.
-The theme for the 2020 conference will be “Systems-Inspired Design” and will be led by co-chairs Rafael Luque of the University of Cordoba, Spain and Meg Sobkowicz-Kline of the University of Massachusetts, Lowell.
+The theme for the 2020 conference is “Systems-Inspired Design” and will be led by co-chairs Rafael Luque of the University of Cordoba, Spain and Meg Sobkowicz-Kline of the University of Massachusetts, Lowell.

 Since 1997, the Green Chemistry & Engineering Conference (GC&E) has been hosted by the American Chemical Society’s Green Chemistry Institute to convene those interested in innovative and sustainable chemistry and engineering.

 Life cycle thinking is an important underlying principle in the successful implementation of green chemistry and engineering across chemistry enterprise.
 This approach allows chemists and engineers to think systematically about how the choices they make at one stage of the chemical life cycle can influence the fate of a chemical and the ultimate impacts chemicals have on society and the environment.

 Using life cycle thinking, chemists are encouraged to ask: